ImaSet/laptop-smart-power-manager/README.md

 laptop battery prematurely.<br />
-To extend the battery life, it is recommended to [unplug the charger before the battery reaches 100% and plug it in before the battery is completely discharged]( https://www.wired.com/2013/09/laptop-battery/?cid=12494134).
+To extend the battery life, it is recommended to [unplug the charger before the battery reaches 100% and plug it in long before the battery is completely discharged]( https://www.wired.com/2013/09/laptop-battery/?cid=12494134).
 However, constantly keeping an eye on your computer's battery level turns out to be difficult in practice.